• ATTORNEYS AT LAW •

 Step-parents and step-children?
 Are their any “rights”.
-The answer is no.
+The answer is NO.

 Evidently, this question is becoming more prominent in the contact we are receiving from clients.
 Perhaps the question is being asked more frequently due to the times which we are living in or because it is a question which has become more irritating or upsetting to couples in a relationship where one or both of the partners have a child(ren) from another relationship.